panzerdragoonlegacy/website/DEVELOPMENT.md

 Step-by-step instructions for setting up a development environment for the site.

-## Setting Up the Development Environment
+## Set Up the Development Environment

 1. Install git (refer to setup instructions on git-scm.com)